Fizcko/rsql-mongodb/Readme.md

 ## What is RSQL

+RSQL (RESTful Service Query Language) is based on FIQL (Feed Item Query Language).
-RSQL is a query language that introduces basic and logical operators.
-It is perfect for RESTful APIs.
+It's a query language that introduces basic and logical operators.
+This is perfect for RESTful APIs.

 #### Basic operators supported
 - Equal to : ==